 Over half of the killings of American women are related to intimate partner violence, with the vast majority of the victims dying at the hands of a current or former romantic partner, according to the Centers for Disease Control and Prevention.

-There is something called trauma bonding, an excerpt below really resonated with me.
+Something called trauma bonding, an excerpt below resonated with me.

 It’s a bit like becoming addicted to a drug.
 A psychologically abusive relationship is a rollercoaster, with punishment and then intermittent reinforcement of kindness when you “behave.”
 This means the body is going through its own turmoil, with high levels of the stress hormone cortisol, paired with dopamine when given affection as a reward.